gpadolina/TimeSeries-notes/TimeSeries/08 - ARIMA models.md

 The value of p is important if the data show cycles.
 To obtain cyclic forecasts, it is necessary to have p >= 2, along with some additional conditions on the parameters.

+#### ACF and PACF plots
+It is usually not possible to tell, simply from a time plot, what values of p and q are appropriate for the data.
+However, it is sometimes possible to use the
+ACF plot and the closely related PACF plot, to determine appropriate values for p and q.

+To overcome this problem, we can use *partial autocorrelations*.
+These measure the relationship between yt and yt-k after removing the effects of lags.
+So the first partial autocorrelation is identical to the first autocorrelation because there is nothing between them to remove.
+Each partial autocorrelation can be estimated as the last coefficient in an autoregressive model.

+If the data are from an ARIMA(p,d,0) or ARIMA(0,d,q) model, then the ACF and PACF plots can be helpful in determining the value of p or q.
+If p and q are both positive, then the plots do not help in finding suitable values of p and q.